jonathas/fileloader/README.md

 A "loader" that is executed with parameters: path, file_mask

-Then connects to the DB, looks to given path, reads a tab separated text file, loads file content to DB and moves file to {path}/executed
+Then connects to the DB (MySQL), looks to given path, reads a tab separated text file, loads file content to DB and moves file to {path}/executed

 Rules: